 Environment: Redmine version 2.6.8.stable Ruby version 1.8.7-p352 (2011-06-30) [x86_64-linux] Rails version 3.2.22 Environment production Database adapter MySQL

 Adds missing option to the Mail Handler test form.

-#1 Updated by Charles Fulton about 2 years ago
+#1 Updated by Charles Fulton over 2 years ago

 I should have researched this more thoroughly before posting.
 I realize now that per RedmineReceivingEmails the only issue options which the rake task will read are